sleepyjaree/cdp/source/COMP170/2020Spring/week6.rst

 For this week's example, we act in our capacity as programmers-Developers to design an implement a class for menu items that will be part of a larger application for restaurants; shown to the right.
 After much deliberations, we settled on naming the class ``MenuItems``.
 The late Phil Karlton, an iconoclast pioneer in computer programming, once quipped that "there are only two hard things in Computer Science: cache invalidation and `naming things <https://www.njtierney.com/post/2018/06/20/naming-things/>`_." [*]_

-This design can be readily mapped to code as follows.
+We readily mapped this design to the following code:

 .. gist:: https://gist.github.com/lgreco/073e215450af853f42a72604ff53a48f